meilisearch/documentation/guides/advanced_guides/faceted_search.md

-# Faceting
+# Faceted Search

+Faceting is a feature provided out-of-the-box by MeiliSearch.
+It allows to classify search results into categories that are called **facets**.

+> For a movie, its title, director, and its release date can be used as facets.

+The user can then narrow down search results by selecting facets, which is similar to applying filters to refine the results.

+However, **faceting differs from [filtering](/guides/advanced_guides/filtering.md)**.

-While filtering output has been a general approach, facets differ from basic filtering as they are aimed at restricting the document to be filtered on the up stream.
+While filtering output has been a general approach, facets differ from basic filtering as they are aimed at restricting the document to be filtered on the upstream.
 To achieve this, facets are declared at indexing.
-In other words it can be said that, Facets are document attributes that indicate which category a document belongs to.
+In other words, it can be said that Facets are document attributes that indicate which category a document belongs to.
 The ultimate goal of faceting is to be complimentary with filtering.

 ## Using Facets